MULTI-SCOUT: Multistatic Integrated Sensing and Communications in 5G and Beyond for Moving Target Detection, Positioning, and Tracking: Single-Target Multistatic Estimation

 for transmitter position $\mathbf{t}$.
 The corresponding radial velocity is

-At each receiver, direct-path echoes are removed by matched-filtering the received samples with the PRS to estimate delay and gain, then subtracting the scaled, time-shifted replica.
-The resulting discretized baseband echo reads
+At each receiver, if present, direct-path echoes are canceled by matched-filtering the received samples with the PRS to estimate delay and gain, then subtracting the scaled, time-shifted replica.
+The discretized baseband echo is given by